bgonzalezbustamante/chilean-ministers/README.md

 ## Overview

 This repository contains a data set on Chilean ministers between 1990 and 2014 in Comma-Separated Values (CSV) format with Unicode encoding (UTF-8).
 The data collection was carried out based on official sources such as archives of Congress and ministries, the National Library, and press archives.
-Part of this data has been used in the following articles and book chapter ([download BibTeX file](refs/BIB-Ministers.bib)):
+Part of this data has been used in the following articles and book chapter:

 - González-Bustamante, B. (2020).
 The Politics‐Administration Dichotomy: A Case Study of the Chilean Executive during the Democratic Post‐Transition. *Bulletin of Latin American Research, 39*(5), 582-597.
 DOI: [10.1111/blar.13044](https://doi.org/10.1111/blar.13044)

 - González-Bustamante, B., & Olivares, A. (2018).
 La élite política gubernamental en Chile: Supervivencia de ministros.
 In A. Codato and F. Espinoza (eds.), *Las Élites en las Américas: Diferentes Perspectivas*.
 Curitiba: Editora Universidade Federal do Paraná.
 URL: [https://www.researchgate.net](https://www.researchgate.net/publication/325699783_Elites_en_las_Americas_diferentes_perspectivas_Elites_in_the_Americas_Different_Perspectives)

 - González-Bustamante, B., & Olivares, A. (2016).
 Cambios de gabinete y supervivencia de los ministros en Chile durante los gobiernos de la Concertación (1990-2010). *Colombia Internacional*, 87, 81-108.
 DOI: [10.7440/colombiaint87.2016.04](https://doi.org/10.7440/colombiaint87.2016.04)

+Download the BibTeX file [here](refs/BIB-Ministers.bib), which includes the biographical data of this repository.

 ## Metadata and Preservation